-Other DMD commands are described in our co-pending U.S. patent application Ser.
-No. 08/598,077.
+Other DMD commands are described in our U.S. patent application Ser.
+No. 08/598,077, now U.S. Pat.
+No. 5,828, 485.
 These effects include, but are not limited to, strobe, flower strobe and others.

 The gobo effect can simulate a rotating gobo.
 This requires the DSP to begin with the image at point x, and rotate the image in a specified direction at a specified speed.
 The DSP operates at each period of the refresh rate of the image, e.g., each 1/60 of a second, to calculate the new rotated shape.
 That shape is used to alter the reflectivity of the pixels of the digital mirror.